 The most important element of successful trading is the ability to manage risk and maintain composure.
 Even the best traders in the world lose on a regular basis.
 Success in trading therefore is not about avoiding losses.
 In contrast, we must embrace the process of losing and learn to lose gracefully.
 The best traders are also the best losers.
 We learn that losing is simply a part of trading that can’t be avoided or ignored.
 My friend Ross Cameron at Warrior Trading works extensively with new traders to help teach them the skills to maintain composure in stressful situations.
+He knows the in’s and out’s of day trading strategies.
 In my experience these skills are what ultimately separate the successful traders from those destined for failure.

 Fighting Natural Instincts

 In many ways trading is a game of numbers.
 The numbers are bleak as 9 out of 10 trades are expected to fail as traders.
 In fact, only about 1% of the investors that attempt to day trade will come away consistently profitable.
 With such dismal statistics let’s take a look at one of the biggest stumbling blocks for new traders: recovering from a loss.
 Losing is part of trading.
 We know the best traders take big losses from time to time.
 Remember Bill Ackman and his Herbalife Short or JCPenny’s Long?
 This leaves a huge number of losses each year and yet they still seem to come out on top.
 The key to finding success despite losing trades is to learn to manage your losses.
 This means fighting against your natural instincts.
 When I was a new trader I would often take a losing trade in the morning and then come back mid-morning with an extremely large position to try to make back the previous loss.
 This is the worst thing you can do.
 The urge to try to get back a loss causes emotional trading.
 Emotional trading is a form of gambling.